janfuhrer/it-security-docs/docs/themes/Trust Issues in X.509.md

 - Performance and resource issues
 	- OCSP may provide significant cost to a CA
 		- High traffic website may generate huge volume of OCSP requests
-		- OCSP slows down browsing, since it requires the lcient ot contact a third party (the CA) to confirm the validity of each certificate that it encounters
+		- OCSP slows down browsing, since it requires the client to contact a third party (the CA) to confirm the validity of each certificate that it encounters
 - Privacy
-	- OCSP checking potentiallyleaks user privacy information to third party online OCSP service
+	- OCSP checking potentially leaks user privacy information to third party online OCSP service
 - User (in)decision
 	- If OCSP response fails, user often is challenged by incomprehensible options